AustralianSynchrotron/sinspect/docs/usage.rst

 .. math:: \textbf{e}''_i = \textbf{e}_i/\textbf{e}_r/(M^R/\textbf{e}^R_r).

-Unlike the single normalisation case, we do not bother to distinguish the case where :math:`i=r` since the exported file would not contain all the required data to undo the double normalisation procedure.
+As for the single normalisation case, we choose not to normalise the reference extended counts channel data to be identically 1, i.e. the exported values are simply

+.. math:: \textbf{e}''_i = \textbf{e}_i, i = r.

+In order to enable the normalisation procedure to be undone if desired, a column is appended that contains the :math:`M^R/\textbf{e}^R_r` values, allowing reversal of the processing with access to only the exported data file.